 This is a test.
 A test for ‘sharks’–a term I normally reserve for expert poker players.
 Instead, these sharks are budding wine experts, eager to become Certified Sommelier, Advanced Sommelier, or the next Master Sommelier–a title awarded to only 236 people worldwide since 1969 by the Court of Master Sommeliers.
 There are more astronauts than Master Somms.
 They are the top of the food chain.

-And, we’re timed: 4 minutes per wine, or 12 minutes per flight of 3 whites; another 12 minutes for 3 reds.
-Analysis and discussion follows each flight.
-They’re all industry–working evenings and weekends at restaurants, bars, clubs, and wineries.
+They understand–they’re all industry–working evenings and weekends at restaurants, bars, clubs, and wineries.
 I’m one of two ‘civilians’.
 We don’t swim in the same waters.
 Except tonight at Tasting Group.
-Then a bus home at 1AM from a lively stop called Stab Alley, pass out by 1:30 or 2, and wake for work at 6.
+Then a bus home at 1A.M. from a lively stop called Stab Alley, pass out by 1:30 or 2, and wake for work at 6.
 I will feel like chum tomorrow.
 But that’s hours away.

 All cram into a tiny room with a giant, circular table.
 It’s like a holding tank.
 I make a comment about sardines.
 I’m told it’s not the norm by the gentleman to my right, who just glided in at the last second–on patent leather wingtips–effortlessly falling into a rhythm of setup for tasting that is reflex.
 He wears a brightly printed bow tie, matching hanky and socks.
 They compliment his pink shirt and coral pants.
 He has one of those mustaches that’s long and waxed and curled.
 He has a pompadour.
 He looks very serious.
 Turns out, he is.
 Others are dressed in 3-piece suits with pressed collars and tight knots.
 Only a few are like me, dressed casually.
 Remember, they all just finished their shifts.